How to increase your hourly rate

 2. A personal approach

 If you have few customers, or a few very important ones, inform them personally about the rate change.
 Visit them or give them a call.
-This certainly applies to customers from whom you expect a negative reaction.
+You can use the contact moment to talk about possible future assignments.

 3. Do not make excuses